cotton-coding/loom-io/documentation/core/setup.md

 :::

-This package will not work out of the box, because it is missing an adapter to connect a storage system e.g. S3, Filesystem .
-For example to get a similar functionality as in the filesystem bundle you need to install the filesystem adapter and some converter to convert different filetypes to json.
+This package will not work out of the box because it lacks an adapter to connect to a storage system, e.g. S3, Filesystem .
+For example, to get similar functionality as in the filesystem bundle, you need to install the filesystem adapter and some converters to convert different file types to json.

 ::: code-group